 Not coincidentally, countries with strong labour movements also tend to have the highest levels of human wellbeing.
 Using the data we deployed, the three countries in the world with the highest levels of financial wellbeing are Sweden, Austria, and Denmark, all countries with strong unions and high de facto minimum earnings.
 In Denmark, for example, labour unions have pushed for and won an effective minimum wage of about $20 per hour.
 If we were to include these countries in the analysis by including their de facto minimum earnings, the relationships we reported would be even stronger.

 Ultimately, the bottom line is that regardless of the size of a country’s economy, its current economic situation, or the time frame chosen, people lead better lives as the minimum wage increases.
 Although correlation does not prove causation, the evidence we have assembled strongly suggests that higher minimum wages do indeed work to the financial betterment of society as a whole.
 Even if some low-wage jobs disappear as minimum wages rise, the end result is greater economic security and prosperity overall for people who live and work in countries with higher minimums.

-Note: A version of this article originally appeared at the Scholars Strategy Network.
-The article gives the views of the author, and not the position of EUROPP – European Politics and Policy, nor of the London School of Economics.
-Featured image credit: Denis Skley (CC-BY-SA-3.0)
+Note: A version of this article originally appeared at the Scholars Strategy Network and this version was originally published on our sister site, the LSE’s EUROPP blog.
+The article gives the views of the authors, and not the position of the British Politics and Policy, nor of the London School of Economics.
+Please read our comments policy before commenting.